open-rmf/rmf_deployment_template/README.md

 ```

 ### Continuous Deployment: ArgoCD
 We will use ArgoCD to handle infra changes to the `cloud_infra` branch of this repository.
-The `rmf_deployment` directory consists of all nessarry helm charts needed for rmf deployment
+The `rmf_deployment` consists of [helm charts](https://helm.sh/docs/topics/charts/) which describes the provisioning of cloud infra.

 ```bash
 kubectl create namespace argocd